thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 ## Introduction

-The goal of this guide is for you to collect and visualize some IoT device data using Thingsboard.
+The goal of this guide is for you to collect and visualize some IoT device data using ThingsBoard.
 This guide will let you:

  - Provision your device
  - Manage device credentials
- - Push data from device to your Thingsboard instance using MQTT, CoAP or HTTP protocols
+ - Push data from device to your ThingsBoard instance using MQTT, CoAP or HTTP protocols
  - Create dashboard to visualize the data

 <div id="video">